craziness924/Blaseball-Twitter-Bot/README.md

 # Issues/To Be Added
 - Bot will do something funky on Siesta days.
 Adding check soon.
+- Bot misses events quite often, though it seeks to only be missing Outings.
 - More events
   - Incinerations
   - Possibly custom phrases depending on who scored